bonitasoft/bonita-doc/md/hardware-and-software-requirements.md

 | Internet Explorer | 11.0.x |

 Notes:
-1. Bonita BPM can be executed on Java 8 and above.
+1. Bonita BPM can be executed on Java 8.
 All development artifacts (connectors, REST API extensions, etc) must be compiled with Java 8 byte code (target version).
 2. Your database must be configured to use the UTF-8 character set.
 3. MySQL must be configured with innoDB storage engine.
 4. There is a known issue between Bitronix (the transaction manager shipped by Bonitasoft for the Tomcat bundle and inside the Deploy bundle for Tomcat) and Microsoft SQL Server JDBC driver